ResearchOS/dagpiler/docs/Packaging/toml_files.md

 In this case, one output variable is being used as an input to multiple runnables.
 This is a common practice, as there are often computed variables that need to be used by multiple functions further along the pipeline.

 ### One target, multiple sources
 In this case, one input variable is receiving data from multiple sources, triggering a polyfurcation of the DAG, with one branch per input variable.
-Most commonly this would happen with Plot and Summary runnables, to reuse the same runnable to plot or summarize multiple variables.
+Most commonly this would happen with Plot and Summary runnables, to reuse the same runnable to plot or summarize multiple variables, though it is used with Process runnables as well.

 In the below example, two variables are both being connected to the input variable for a Summary runnable.
 ```toml